smangham/project-novice/_episodes/06-project.md

 > ## Solving problems
 >
-> Now we've got a project board with all our problems in the To Do column, we can set about fixing it.
+> Now we've got a project board with all our problems in the To Do column, we can set about fixing one of the issues.
 >
 > We want to use the feature-branch workflow, so it would be easy to collaborate with other people.
 Pick one of your open issues, and fix it using the feature-branch workflow, then once it's done issue a release of your updated `master` branch!
 >